 The construction documents developed for each project shall be consistent with the stated project goals, the building program, and the project budget.
 These Standards list items that are required in addition to applicable building codes, life safety codes, and accessibility codes.
 In the event that the design professional or Contractor should identify specific instances where conflicts exist with code compliance, they should immediately be brought to UCF's attention in writing, along with recommendations for resolving the conflict.
-CNA-2: Firms under contract prior to May 2016 must review this edition for the most recent changes and evaluate any cost or time implications, if any, to their projects.
+CNA-2: Firms under contract prior to the adoption of revisions must review the posted edition for the most recent changes and evaluate any cost or time implications, if any, to their projects.
 These implications must be sent to the Project Manager, in writing, for action by the University.